adrianblakey/slot-car-data-logger/README.md

 Channels:

+  GP16      - Push button - black
+  GP17      - External red LED, low = ON
-  GP18      - External LED, low = ON
+  GP18      - External yellow LED, low = ON
+  GP21      - Piezo sound - 2KHz - 10KHz
-  GP22      - Push button
+  GP22      - Push button - yellow
   GP26/ADC0 - Current drawn by the motor through the hand controller
   GP27/ADC1 - Output voltage to track and motor from the hand controller
   GP28/ADC2 - Track incoming supply voltage

+Notes:

-Note: Set GP18 to output drive strength 12mA, to minimise volt-drop in the micro (PADS_BANK0: GPIOx Registers)
+ 1. Set GP18 to output drive strength 12mA, to minimise volt-drop in the micro (PADS_BANK0: GPIOx Registers)

-Note: Worth experimenting with the SMPS mode pin (WL_GPIO1) to find out which setting (low or high) gives the least noise in the ADC readings (with the little test programme I got around 10 decimal variation, of a 12 bit value, in the current zero value)
+ 2. Worth experimenting with the SMPS mode pin (WL_GPIO1) to find out which setting (low or high) gives the least noise in the ADC readings (with the little test programme I got around 10 decimal variation, of a 12 bit value, in the current zero value)

-Please choose a pin to use as a program loop time indicator, toggles from one state to another each time round the loop.
+ 3. Please choose a pin to use as a program loop time indicator, toggles from one state to another each time round the loop.

-The original intention for the push button was to calibrate the zero current value (nominal 1/2 the micro 3V3 supply) with the black output lead disconnected, but it could also be used to calibrate the voltage signals by setting them to an exact 12.00V.
+ 4. The original intention for the yellow push button was to calibrate the zero current value (nominal 1/2 the micro 3V3 supply) with the black output lead disconnected, but it could also be used to calibrate the voltage signals by setting them to an exact 12.00V.

 ## Design Notes

-There only a push button for input (unless and until we have BT) :-( so the device needs to make some assumptions about the WiFi network.
+Use the yellow button for input, the black for navigation.
+Perhaps Adafruit will provide Bluetooth - one day and then it can be used for configuration. https://github.com/adafruit/circuitpython/issues/7693

+Use the piezo for feedback.
+Try and obey some UI guidelines for this: https://uxplanet.org/dos-and-don-ts-of-sound-in-ux-766178f1ae95

 Tracks don't often have WiFi - so assume the owner (someone) will create a personal hotspot with a conventional name
 like: "slot-car-network*" and a conventional password "sl0tc1r" Search for this - if it's not found blink a red led, but continue to log data locally.

-Assume each logger needs a unique hostname.
-Without BT these need to be assigned algorithmically.
-No real way to match lane to a controller color but it's sensible to use this scheme.
-So the code needs to look for hostname clashes and uniqueify its own name by suffixing.
+Input the number of lanes and my lane number on a short button press.

 With a network connection file(s) can be opened and the ADC inputs can be started, then the web server started to serve up the collected data.

 ## Getting Running

-The Pi is running the latest release (8.2.0) of Circuit Python, which is a derivative of micro python.
+The Pi is running the latest release (8.2.2) of Circuit Python, which is a derivative of micro python.
 More about it here: https://docs.circuitpython.org/en/latest/docs/index.html

 With a modern version of Windows (>= 10) you should be able to simply plug the board into the computer using a USB cable and it'll magically appear as say the D: disk, and named CIRCUITPY - see https://learn.adafruit.com/welcome-to-circuitpython/the-circuitpy-drive

 Older Windows releases need drivers installed - read this: https://learn.adafruit.com/welcome-to-circuitpython/windows-7-and-8-1-drivers

 Use the Windows file manager to open the CIRCUITPY folder.
-In it you'll find two important files, namely:
+In it you'll find several important files, namely:

   - code.py
+  - button.py
+  - interval.py
+  - led.py
+  - log.py
+  - tune.py
   - settings.toml

 There are some directories too - such as lib and static - you can ignore these.